Top-Rated Divorce Lawyers in Gilbert, AZ

 What if My Spouse is Cheating?

-Marital Property Division in Arizona
+Marital Property Division In Arizona

 There are two main schools of thought when it comes to dividing marital property in the United States- equitable division and community property.
 Arizona uses community property law to divide marital property in divorce.
 Assets and debts that are a part of the community estate must be divided equally between the spouses during property division if they can’t reach their own agreement through a consent decree.
 If the spouses do come to an out-of-court agreement, it doesn’t have to follow the tenets of community property.